NRAM Ltd Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Frequently asked questions relating to the NRAM Ltd Conveyancing Panel from members of the public
+NRAM Ltd Conveyancing Panel Example Support Desk Enquires from members of the public

-My husband and I are refinancing our maisonette with NRAM Ltd. We have a son 18 who lives with us.
-The solicitor on the NRAM Ltd conveyancing panel requested us to identify any adults other than ourselves who reside at the property.
-The solicitor has now sent a form for our son to sign, giving up any rights in the event that the property is repossessed.
-I have two questions (1) Is this form unique to the NRAM Ltd conveyancing panel as he never had to sign this form when we bought 3 years ago (2) In signing this form is our son in any way compromising his right to inherit the property?
+My wife and I changing mortgage lender for our maisonette with NRAM Ltd. We have a son 18 who lives with us.
+The solicitor on the NRAM Ltd conveyancing panel requested us to identify anyone over the age of 17 other than ourselves who lives in the flat.
+The solicitor has now sent a form for our son to sign, waiving any legal rights in the event that the property is forfeited by the lender.
+I have a couple of concerns (1) Is this form unique to the NRAM Ltd conveyancing panel as he did not need to sign this form when we remortgaged 4 years ago (2) Does our son by signing this giving up his rights to inherit the property?

 It does not impact your son’s right to inherit the apartment.
 Please note that if your son were to inherit and the mortgage in favour of NRAM Ltd had not been discharged, he would be liable to take over the loan or pay it off, but other than that, there is nothing stopping him from keeping the property in accordance with your will or the rules of intestacy.